ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 "valley town" in Old English.
 A notable bearer of the surname was John Dalton (1766-1844), the English chemist and physicist who theorized about the existence of atoms.

-DAX m EnglishFrom an English surname that was derived either from the town of Dax in France or else from the Old English given name
+Dax m EnglishFrom an English surname, which was derived either from the town of Dax in France or from the Old English given name

 de la Noye in French, indicating that the bearer was from a place called La Noue (ultimately Gaulish meaning "wetland, swamp").
 It has been used in honour of American president Franklin Delano Roosevelt (1882-1945), whose middle name came from his mother's maiden name.